 PhD graduates of the Rainbow Group

 This page contains a list, in reverse chronological order, of the members of the Rainbow Group who have received PhDs as a result of research carried out in the group.
-There have been ninety-two PhDs awarded since the founding of the group in 1965.
+There have been ninety-eight PhDs awarded since the founding of the group in 1965.

 There is a separate list of other past members of the Group.